ambrosia-fish/armatillo-app/CLEANUP_NOTES.md

    - Follow the established pattern for screen paths
    - Use full paths for navigation (`/screens/tracking/...`)
    - Maintain the tab structure for main navigation
+   - Use the pure React Native navigation pattern as documented in NAVIGATION_GUIDE.md
+   - Keep header implementations consistent across all screens
+   - Use proper accessibility labels for navigation elements

 5. **TypeScript Usage**
    - Always provide proper typings for component props